stankovictab/upscaler/README.md

 ## AVIF Issue

-Using `ffmpeg` to convert to AVIF is not working for images over 25MB for some reason.
+Using `ffmpeg` to convert to AVIF is not working for images over 25MB for some reason.\
-So, for file sizes larger than that WEBP compression is used, the second best option.
+So, for file sizes larger than that WEBP compression is used, the second best option.\
+Note that I've tried various online converters and they worked.\
+From my testing the upscaled images weren't corrupt or anything, and it's not the resolution of them that's the issue, \
+but the file size, everything up to 25.3MB was ok, but it failed onwards.\
+The `ffmpeg` parameters such as `-cpu-used` and `-crf` also played no role in it from what I could tell.